Bella the dog in a pumpkin costume

 2. Keep Toxic Foods Out of Reach

 Halloween indulgence usually results in consuming a scary amount of chocolate and sweets.
-Besides Christmas and birthdays, it’s one of the only times that you’re less likely to get judged for consuming a family-sized selection bag.
+Besides Christmas and birthdays, it’s one of the only times that you’re less likely to face judgement for consuming a family-sized selection bag.

 But, it's important to be aware of the serious risk these treats can have if consumed by your pooch.
 Chocolate and raisins are two of the most toxic things that your dog could consume, whilst sweets can be a choking hazard or cause intestinal blockage.